 If you get drugs that are excluded, you must pay for them yourself.
-If you appeal and the requested drug is found not to be excluded under Part D we will pay for or cover it.
-(For information about appealing a decision, go to Chapter 9.)
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
+(For information about appealing a decision we have made to not cover a drug, go to Chapter 9.)